How to fit in as a new student

 - Open Days occur across the year to see what a course has to offer you.

-- A Foundation Year eases you into your degree course with a supportive environment, which makes it a great opportunity to meet other mature students returning to study.
+- A Foundation Year eases you into your degree course with a supportive environment, which makes it a great opportunity to meet other experienced students returning to study.